olanmaikwuagwu/Consumer-Complaints-Analyses/README.md

-# Consumer-Complaints-Analyses
+# Consumer-Complaints-Analysis
-This analysis is focused on understanding the trends in consumer complaints of the Bank of America users
+This analysis is focused on understanding the trends in consumer complaints by the Bank of America users